Command-line Options

 reduce:regimes

 This option, on by default, uses Herbie's regime inference algorithm to branch between several program candidates.
 If turned off, branches will not be inferred and the output program will be straight-line code (if the input was).
-Turn this option off if your programming environment makes branches very expensive, such as on a GPU.
+Instead of turning this option off, consider increasing your platform's if cost to discourage branches.

 reduce:binary-search